Infineon/TARGET_CYW943012BTEVK-01/README.md

 ### Additional Information

-Max UART baud rate is 3M.
+* Max UART baud rate is 3M.
+* Pins P5, P6, and P7 cannot be multiplexed with peripherals.
+They may be used as simple GPIO only, per the CYW43012 data sheet.
+* Pin P8 may be used as an output only, per the CYW43012 data sheet.